angielsteele/visitliverpool3/README.md

 ![Colour Template](./assets/images/readme5.png)

-As Mersyside is located on the Mersey estuary, I wanted the design to be nautical.
+As Merseyside is located on the Mersey estuary, I wanted the design to be nautical.
 I opted for blue for the main background, and a darker shade for the majority of the text.
 In order to give a large contrast for the menu items, and some of the details, I opted for a colour opposite to blue on the colour wheel.
 For this I chose red.
 I am also conscious that the two rival football clubs in Liverpool play in Red or Blue, so I opted for the colours not to directly match the football strips.
 It is intended to give a subtle nod to the two teams, rather than overtly referencing them.
 My preference is the underdogs of Tranmere Rovers, who play in mainly white.
 There is some text which is white.

 ## Images